Component-Odyssey/writing-your-first-utility-classes-exercises/README.md

-# Lifecycle of a Web Component: Exercises
+# Writing Your First Utility Classes: Exercises

 The companion repo to the corresponding lesson from [Component Odyssey](https://component-odyssey.com).